Amro32/nestjs-ecom-template/README.md

 # Eshop Backend

 This is a backend template for building e-commerce applications using NestJS, a progressive Node.js framework.
 It comes pre-configured with essential features necessary for creating a robust e-commerce platform, including user management, product management, authentication, shopping cart functionality, and category management.

+## Technologies Used

+- **NestJS**: Utilize the power of NestJS to create a scalable and maintainable backend architecture.
+- **Prisma**: Employ Prisma as the ORM (Object-Relational Mapping) tool for database access, providing type-safe database queries and easy database migrations.
+- **PostgreSQL**: Store application data in a reliable and scalable PostgreSQL database, ensuring data integrity and performance.

 ## Features

 - Authentication